Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

     > **Tip**: Keep the **Storage Account** blade open - you will need the subscription ID and one of the keys in the next procedure.

-## Upload Documents to Azure Storage
+## Task 3: Upload Documents to Azure Storage

 Now that you have the required resources, you can upload some documents to your Azure Storage account.